In 2021, PepsiCo introduced Evolve, a new protein shake. (Well, new to PepsiCo, anyway.) This was an example of a successful product launch.

-For example, a product launch includes pre-launch market research and messaging to the company’s targeted users.
-It also involves developing plans for user onboarding, and preparing the support team to help users after the product goes live.
+For example, a product launch includes pre-launch market research and messaging to the company’s target users.
+It also involves developing plans for user onboarding and preparing the support team to help users after the product goes live.

 What is a Feature Launch?

-Like launching a new product, a feature launch requires a lot of market research, internal coordination across the organization, and communication with the public before the new feature generally becomes available in the product.
+Like launching a new product, a feature launch requires a lot of market research, coordination across the company, and communication with the public before the new feature becomes available in the product.